warden-protocol/wardenprotocol/docs/docs/learn/spaceward/tutorial-spaceward.md

 sidebar_position: 9
 ---

-# Tutorial - SpaceWard
+# Tutorial - SpaceWard (Buenavista Testnet)

-Welcome to SpaceWard, your all-in-one platform for managing wallets, exploring decentralized applications (dApps), and navigating the vibrant world of blockchain seamlessly.
-Operating on the Alfama Testnet, SpaceWard offers users a streamlined experience to interact with the Sepolia Network, ensuring smooth transactions and effortless exploration of various dApps.
-Alfama Testnet provides a secure environment for testing SpaceWard's functionalities and unleashing the potential of blockchain technology without real-world risks.
+Welcome to SpaceWard, your all-in-one platform for managing wallets, exploring Omnichain Apps (OApps) and decentralized applications (dApps), and navigating the vibrant omnichain world of blockchain seamlessly.
+Operating on the Buenavista Testnet, SpaceWard offers users a streamlined experience to interact with the Sepolia Network, ensuring smooth transactions and effortless exploration of various dApps.
+Buenavista Testnet provides a secure environment for testing SpaceWard's functionalities and unleashing the potential of blockchain technology without real-world risks.
 Get ready to embark on an exciting journey into the future of decentralized finance and innovation!

 ### 1. Before starting